-The German language is among the most widely used languages, with more than 100 million speakers worldwide.
-You can study this language in your home country, or through online classes.
-There are even mobile apps that offer free German language lessons.
+The German language is among the most widely used languages in Europe, with around 130 million people worldwide speaking it as a mother language or second language.
+You can study German in your home country, through online classes, or with mobile apps that offer free German language lessons.

-However, these methodologies might not be enough if you’re looking to master the language at a professional level.
-Language learning requires a certain familiarity and practice that only a place where such language is naturally used can provide.
+However, these methods might not be enough if you’re looking to master the language at a professional level.
+Language learning requires familiarity and practice that only a place where the language is naturally used can provide.
 For that, here are some of the best countries to study German abroad.

 Top Countries to Study German